 I love to share my enthusiasm with visitors who want to experience Bruges.
 I hence decided to enroll in a four year study program to become a professional tour and city guide.
 I am still studying and probably always will be.
 I am now registered as a licensed city tour guide and eager to show you the exceptional beauty of my city.
 I can show you all the postcard highlights, let you discover the romantic backstreets we locals cherish and give you a peek into some of its less explored gems that stand witness to its medieval history.
 I can take you on bike rides around the green ramparts of Bruges and guide you along the canal towards the nearby picturesque village called Damme and its green surroundings.

 Beside helping you to explore the sights and sounds of this fascinating ancient Hanze city I’ll also happily introduce you into our local culinary heritage and give you a taste of Bruges relationship with beer and chocolate.

-You can contact me by e-mail: firstname.lastname@example.org or email@example.com and I will be happy to create some unforgettable memories for you during your stay in Bruges.
+You can contact me by e-mail: or firstname.lastname@example.org and I will be happy to create some unforgettable memories for you during your stay in Bruges.
 Hope to meet you soon.